President Biden ends 2024 reelection bid and endorses VP Harris

 Mr. Trump said: “You had some very bad people in the group, but you also had people that were very fine people on both sides.
 On both sides.”

-That a sitting president didn’t unequivocally condemn racism and white supremacy deeply offended him, Mr. Biden.
+That a sitting president didn’t unequivocally condemn racism and white supremacy deeply offended Mr. Biden.
 Then, when he won the 2020 election, Mr. Trump, who was until then the president, refused to concede and stood by for hours while his supporters stormed the U.S. Capitol on Jan.
 6, 2021, beating and bloodying law enforcement in a failed attempt to overturn the certification of Biden’s win.

 “If Trump wasn’t running, I’m not sure I’d be running,” Mr. Biden once said during at a campaign event.